taciano-perez/iimperialism/docs/manual/iimperialism-manual.md

 2. Expand production of Lumber, Fabric, and Steel before pushing too hard into finished goods.
 3. Train workers when your factories or shipyards are constrained by labor.
 4. Build traders so you can move more cargo, and maintain warships so expeditions are possible.
-5. Trade actively with the same nations to improve relations.
+5. Trade actively with the same nations to improve relations and improve future market prices.
 6. Spend diplomatic missions on nations that have already reached `Great` status.

 General advice: